 Injuries typically happen for one of two reasons:

-- Chronic injuries are injuries that occur when a part of the body repeats the same motion time and time again.
-They are common in overhead athletes athletes who are required to repeat throwing or striking motions and commonly reveal themselves with joint pain.
+- Repetitive motion injuries are injuries that occur when a part of the body repeats the same motion time and time again.
+They are common in overhead athletes such as baseball or soccer goalies, with joint pain usually being the first symptom.

-- Acute injuries are sudden and spontaneous.
-Examples include landing on uneven ground or a sudden impact by an object or another person.
-These can result in bruises, sprains and strains, broken bones, and dislocations.
+- Acute injuries are injuries that happen because of a specific and sudden trauma.
+Examples include falling or a sudden impact by an object or another person.
+These can result in bruises, twisting joints, broken bones, and dislocations.

-Some of the injuries we see most frequently, such as rotator cuff tears, can result from either overuse or acute trauma.
-Other injuries, like ACL tears, almost always occur spontaneously, with an immediate impact to or twisting of the knee.
+Some common injuries, like rotator cuff tears, can result from either overuse or acute trauma.
+Other injuries, such as ACL tears, are almost always the result of trauma, with an immediate impact to or twisting of the knee.

 Why Do Injuries Happen? | Injury Prevention in Ferguson, MO